PecanProject/betydb-data-access/API.md

 ### Examples

 Here are some examples to define the  format of valid requests:

+1. Return all trait data for "Panicum virgatum" without having to know its species id number:

+   https://

-Return all citations in json format (replace json with xml or csv for those formats):
+2. Return all citations in json format (replace json with xml or csv for those formats):

     https://www.betydb.org/citations.json